codyaholmes/crime-policing-and-population/README.md

 > cr = crime rate
 > fps = fatal police shooting

-A negative disparity rate means that a targeted race is killed in fatal police shootings, considering the rate at which they commit crimes and their relative population distribution.
-A positive disparity rate means the exact opposite, and a rate of zero signifies no disparity.
+A negative disparity rate means that a targeted race is killed in fatal police shootings at higher rates in relation to the rate at which the race commits crimes and the race's relative population distribution.
+A positive disparity rate means the exact opposite, namely that a race is killed by police shootings at a lower rate in relation to the race's crime rate and population distribution.
+A rate of zero signifies no disparity.